agemor/pacman-capture-the-flag/README.md

 ## What have been changed?
-- Agents now have limits in carrying pallets
+- Agents now have limits in carrying pellets

 ## License
 Please refer [LICENSE](LICENSE)